Quantum Alphatron: quantum advantage for learning with kernels and noise: Abstract

 \section{Abstract}

-Many machine learning algorithms optimize a loss function with stochastic gradient descent and use kernel methods to extend linear learning tasks to non-linear learning tasks.
-Both ideas have been discussed in the context of quantum computing, especially for near-term quantum computing with variational methods and the use of the Hilbert space to encode features of data.
-In this work, we discuss a quantum algorithm with provable learning guarantee in the fault-tolerant quantum computing model.
+At the interface of machine learning and quantum computing, an important question is what distributions can be learned provably with optimal sample complexities and with quantum-accelerated time complexities.
+In the classical case, Klivans and Goel discussed the \textit{Alphatron}, an algorithm to learn distributions related to kernelized regression, which they also applied to the learning of two-layer neural networks.
+In this work, we provide quantum versions of the Alphatron in the fault-tolerant setting.
 In a well-defined learning model, this quantum algorithm is able to provide a polynomial speedup for a large range of parameters of the underlying concept class.
 We discuss two types of speedups, one for evaluating the kernel matrix and one for evaluating the gradient in the stochastic gradient descent procedure.
-Our work contributes to the study of quantum learning with kernels and noise.
+We also discuss the quantum advantage in the context of learning of two-layer neural networks.
+Our work contributes to the study of quantum learning with kernels and from samples.